nicklasb/Controller/README.md

     (150) Minimum Y coordinate value.
     (1900) Maximum X coordinate value.
     (1850) Maximum Y coordinate value.
-    *All values above was painstakingly guessed.
+    *All values above were painstakingly guessed and works good enough but not perfectly, which is a bit annoying.
-    Need a better way to discern these*
+    Need a better way to calibrate the touch screen for LVGL.*
     - [\*] Swap XY.   -->
     *These needs to be swapped, as it is portrait*
     - [ ] Invert X coordinate value.